TimNEverett/supaqueue/readme.md

 - the supaqueue schema defined in the `supaqueue.sql` file.

+- a supaqueue secret that is added to your project's vault.

 - the `supaqueue` supabase edge function

 ### The Supaqueue Schema and `Supaqueue.sql` File